 My day job as a graphic designer and marketer has allowed me to design with type on a much larger scale than in the workshop.
 Before this project, billboards, an 18-wheeler trailer and light rail train wraps have been the largest graphics I’ve designed.
 This towering banner measures 60'x16', twelve feet taller than the typical billboard is long.
-The aluminum framing went up first, taking an entire day of endless drilling and bolting into the brick wall.
-The next morning, the banner was hung with special clips spaced at six-inch intervals along its edges.
-The crew started with the very top edge (right photo), hanging the banner like a huge rolled up window shade.
-Then, one by one, they hammered the clips tightly into the frame pulling the material taught side to side as they unrolled the banner slowly, foot by foot.
-After three hours of installation, the front of the building had been visually transformed.
+The aluminum framing went up first, taking an entire day of endless drilling and bolting into the brick wall from the deck of a cherry picker.
+The next morning, the crew started hanging the banner at the very top (right photo), and unrolled it slowly like a huge window shade, snapping tension clips along the edges as they went.
+After three hours, the front of the building had been visually transformed.